The Elephant Bird or Aepyornis,

 has been extinct for at least 300 years.
 It was 3 metres tall, weighed up to 400 kilos and laid one of the largest eggs known in the natural world.
 It may come as no surprise then that it was flightless!

 H.G.
-Wells’ collection of short stories ‘Tales of Wonder’ contains a ripping yarn entitled Aepyornis Island in which a castaway hatches an Aepyornis egg and cohabits a desert island with the bird as it grows to massive adulthood, shades of recent film The Life of Pi.
+Wells’ collection of short stories ‘Tales of Wonder’ contains a ripping yarn entitled Aepyornis Island in which a castaway hatches an Aepyornis egg and cohabits a desert island with the bird as it grows to massive adulthood, shades of the film The Life of Pi.
 Of course the story has a happy ending – and so can you if you want to be the proud owner of an Aepyornis giant elephant bird egg !!

 Elephant Bird inMadagascar